Tiramisu-Compiler/tiramisu/INSTALL.md

         https://developer.nvidia.com/cuda-toolkit

 Tiramisu requires the following packages to be installed: ISL, Halide and LLVM.
-The user is supposed to install them by running the script `./utils/scripts/install_submodules.sh`.
+The user is supposed to install them by running the script `./utils/scripts/install_submodules.sh <TIRAMISU_ROOT_PATH>`.
 If the script fails, the user can still install them manually as described below.

 ##### Building ISL